 • Recycled aggregates

-Given the longevity and phased nature of this project it has been important to establish a close working relationship with the staff and pupils of the existing school.
-Attending assemblies and arranging visits to site by the pupils, governors, teachers and parents we have had a close interaction with the pupils and teachers enabling us to support school competitions and the existing school’s Science and Engineering Challenge Week.
+Given the longevity and phased nature of this project it was important to establish a close working relationship with the staff and pupils of the existing school.
+Attending assemblies and arranging visits to site by the pupils, governors, teachers and parents, we had a close interaction with the pupils and teachers enabling us to support school competitions and the existing school’s Science and Engineering Challenge Week.